-The action level for airborne volatiles is 1 ppm above the background level and is based upon $\frac{1}{2}$ of the PEL for the most prevalent hydrocarbons.
+The action level for airborne volatiles is 1 ppm above the background level and is based upon 1⁄2 of the PEL for the most prevalent hydrocarbons.
 Action level calculations utilized a safety factor of 2.
 All work will shut down until levels are below the PEL.
-Nuisance dust permissible exposure limit is 10 mg/m.
-5 mg/m is half of the PEL and will be used as the action level for respiratory protection.
+Nuisance dust permissible exposure limit is 10 mg/m3.
+5 mg/m3 is half of the PEL and will be used as the action level for respiratory protection.